-Below are the requirements for any activity or event sponsored or endorsed by a club, organization, or other student group.
+Below are the requirements for any activity or event sponsored or endorsed by a student group.

-- 1. The club, organization, or other student group members and guests must comply with all federal, state, and local laws.
+- 1. The student group members and guests must comply with all federal, state, and local laws.
 No person under the legal drinking age may possess, consume, provide, sell, or be provided with alcoholic beverages. - 2.
-Club, organization, or other student group members and guests must follow federal law regarding illegal drugs and controlled substances, No person may possess, consume, provide, distribute, sell, and/or manufacture illegal drugs or other controlled substances while on College premises, or at any activity or event sponsored or endorsed by the club, organization, or other student group.
+Student group members and guests must follow federal law regarding illegal drugs and controlled substances, No person may possess, consume, provide, distribute, sell, and/or manufacture illegal drugs or other controlled substances while on College premises, or at any activity or event sponsored or endorsed by the student group.
 This prohibition applies, without limitation, to possession or use of cannabis or any of its derivatives for recreational or medical purposes, even if otherwise permitted by State or local law, because federal laws (including the Controlled Substances Act and the Drug Free Schools and Communities Act) prohibit cannabis products at educational institutions and on the premises of other recipients of federal funds. - 3.
-Alcoholic beverages must either be: - a. provided and sold on a per-drink basis by Union College Dining (on campus) or a licensed and insured third-party vendor (e.g., restaurant, bar, caterer, etc.) (off campus); or - b. brought by individual members and guests through a "bring your own beverage" (BYOB) system that complies with this Policy.

-The presence of alcohol products above 15% alcohol by volume ("ABV") is prohibited on any organizational premises or at any event, except when served at an event by Union College Dining (on campus) or a licensed and insured third-party vendor (off campus).

-- 4. Common Sources of alcohol, including bulk quantities, which are not being served by Union College Dining (on campus) or a licensed and insured third-party vendor (off campus), are prohibited. - 5.
+Alcoholic beverages must either be: - a. provided and sold on a per-drink basis by Union College Dining (on campus) or a licensed and insured third-party vendor (e.g., restaurant, bar, caterer, etc.) (off campus); or - b. brought by individual members and guests through a "bring your own beverage" (BYOB) system that complies with this Policy. - The presence of alcohol products above 15% alcohol by volume ("ABV") is prohibited on any organizational premises or at any event, except when served at an event by Union College Dining (on campus) or a licensed and insured third-party vendor (off campus). - 4.
+Common Sources of alcohol, including bulk quantities, which are not being served by Union College Dining (on campus) or a licensed and insured third-party vendor (off campus), are prohibited. - 5.
 Alcoholic beverages must not be purchased with Student Forum or any other Union College Funding.
+Clubs and organizations recognized by Student Forum are not allowed to host or cohost events with alcohol.